Secure Checkout

 • Detent components

-These differences matter when ordering rebuild parts.
-Always confirm whether you have a T-shift or J-shift case before purchasing components.
+These variations make it critical to identify whether you have a T-shift or J-shift case before ordering rebuild parts.

 Dana 20 Transfer Case Rebuild Kits

-WILD HORSES Dana 20 rebuild kits include all bearings required for both early and later model cases.
-Yes, you may end up with two bearings you don’t use — but this ensures you won’t be stuck mid-rebuild without the correct parts.
+WILD HORSES Dana 20 rebuild kits are designed to simplify the process by including all required bearings for both early and late models.
+You may end up with a couple of extra bearings, but you won’t get stuck mid-build with the wrong parts.

 Basic Dana 20 Bearing & Gasket Kit